nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Export all modules progress to a JSON-format file.

 - <span style="color:#e46c0a">`file_path`</span> : The path of the file to export the modules progress to
-  - Must be relative to Le Tracker's default saving directory (:exclamation:The default saving directory is `[JAR file location]/data`)
-  - Must not coincide with Le Tracker's current tracker file path. (:exclamation:The default tracker file path is ` [JAR file location]/data/letracker.json`)
+  - User must have writing permission to `file_path`
   - If `/overwrite` is not specified, the file specified in `file_path` must not exist
+  - Must be relative to Le Tracker's default saving directory (:exclamation:The default saving directory is `{JAR file location}/data`)
+  - Must not coincide with Le Tracker's current tracker file path. (:exclamation:The default tracker file path is ` {JAR file location}/data/letracker.json`)
-- <span style="color:#e46c0a">`/overwrite`</span> : If specified, Le Tracker will overwrite all data in the file specified in `file_path` with the current modules progress in Le Tracker
+- <span style="color:#e46c0a">`/overwrite`</span> : If specified, Le Tracker will overwrite all data in `file_path` if it exists
-  - If the file specified in `file_path` exists, it must allow reading and writing operations
-  - If the file specified in `file_path` exists, it must be of JSON format
   - If the file specified in `file_path` exists, the flag `/overwrite` will be ignored

 Examples: